ANU provides publication subsidies for eligible authors whose work has been accepted for publication by ANU Press.

 Successful applicants must enter into an arrangement with the University concerning such matters as acknowledgement of the University’s assistance in the work and the provision of a copy of the published work to the Governance Office.
 The subsidy will lapse 12 months from the date of approval by the Committee and any unclaimed funds will be reallocated in the next round.
 If the work has not been published within 12 months, the applicant will have to reapply for a new subsidy.

-Applicants are requested to submit a completed application form (See reference document section) which is also available in PDF format with the following information:
+Applicants are requested to submit a completed application form (See PDF version or Word version in reference document section) along with the following documentation:

 Application due date

-There are two rounds of the publication subsidy fund per year, The next round of subsidy applications are due by 14 May 2017.
+The next round of subsidy applications are due by COB 29 September 2017.
 No out-of-round applications will be considered by the Committee.
-Send applications to:

 Manager, ANU Press